Azure/azureml-assets/assets/models/system/bytetrack_yolox_x_crowdhuman_mot17-private-half/description.md

 }
 ```

-Note: "video_link" should be publicly accessible urls.
+Note: "video_link" should be a publicly accessible url.

 #### Sample output